Webziee/Auto-Legit-Cars/README.md

 - Demonstration Video ✓

 ## 8. CREATION AND IMPLEMENTATION OF API/REST API
+### 8.1 Supabase Website and Dashboard
+First, we headed over to *supabase.com* to set up our project.
+Once you sign in, create a new project, which will generate your API URL and keys.
+This API URL and key will be used to connect your app to Supabase.
+### 8.2 Table Creation
+In Supabase, we created two main tables: cars and bookings.
+Let’s take a quick look at the cars table structure.
+It includes fields like id, title, price, make, model, and more.
+These store key information about the cars in our listing.
+The bookings table is used to store user bookings for test drives.
+It contains a car_id field, which references the id from the cars table, ensuring relational data integrity.
+### 8.3 Connecting Supabase to the Legit Auto Cars Application
+In the app, we use *Retrofit* to connect with Supabase.
+In our ApiServices Interface we define our API calls, such as fetching filtered cars and creating new bookings.
+Notice how we use @POST for adding a booking and @GET for retrieving filtered cars.
+### 8.4 Fetching Cars
+In the Buy.kt fragment where we display the car listings, we made use of Retrofit to fetch data from Supabase.
+Once the cars are fetched, they are displayed in a RecyclerView, allowing users to browse through the available options.
+### 8.5 Filtering Cars
+We also implemented a powerful search functionality where users can filter cars by make, model, year, price, and more.
+The filtering works by dynamically building query parameters and sending them to Supabase.
+By using filters like minimum price, maximum year, and transmission type, we retrieve only the relevant cars from our database.
+### 8.6 Booking a Test Drive
+Once a user selects a car, they can book a test drive directly from the app.
+This function submits the booking to Supabase by sending a POST request to the bookings table.
+Notice how we pass the car_id, date_time, and user_email to complete the booking.
+### 8.7 Closing
+And that’s it!
+With Supabase and a few lines of code, we’ve successfully built a full-stack car listing app with real-time data management and booking features.
+Supabase provides an excellent, easy-to-use backend solution, especially when you want to move fast with a scalable database and authentication features.

 ## 9. REPORT ON 'LEGIT AUTO CARS'
 The development team has started to develop and build the "Legit Auto Cars" application, which is designed to faciliate and ease the process of listing